-"Warp" (2022): Explores themes of time and disorientation through film video and editing.
-Cinematography techniques provide new perspectives on choreography, emphasizing elements that might be less perceptible in live performances.
-High-definition cameras and professional editing software enable the creation of visually compelling narratives that extend the reach and impact of the performance.
+"Warp" (2022): Explores themes of time and disorientation through film and video editing.
+Cinematography techniques provide new perspectives choreography, emphasizing elements that might be less perceptible in live performances.
+High-definition cameras and editing professional software enable the creation of visually compelling narratives that extend the reach and impact of the performance.